Rice As A Part Of A Diet

 The most common types of the rice diets are chicken and rice diet, rice and beans diet, and a brown rice diet.
 They are mainly based on rice, which if over consumed may have certain negative consequences.
 Studies show that increased consumption of rice may lead to a higher risk of type 2 diabetes (15).
 There is research however that has shown that this topic requires further deeper investigation and it is too early to proclaim its harmful effect based on the evidence that has been presented so far (9).

 The rice diet was first created with the purpose of improving your health by fighting obesity and cardiovascular diseases, promoting kidney health, and lowering blood pressure.
-Due to its effectiveness for weight loss, people use it to slim down and detox the body.
 The rice diet has a great number of restrictions, limiting your food intake to fruits and vegetables, grains, some beans and low- or nonfat dairy in the first phase, and allowing some lean meats and fish in the second.

 While making use of regular workouts, it requires quite a small number of calories and so this is not enough for some people.
-Although this nutritional plan has certain health benefits, including weight loss, improved kidney health, and others, it still has its downsides, which may make it difficult and harmful for certain people to follow this plan for a long period of time.
-As this diet was created for medicinal purposes, and is quite strict, it may require medical supervision.
-Before introducing this diet into your daily regimen, please consult a specialist.
+Although this nutritional plan could have certain health benefits, including weight loss, improved kidney health, and others, it still has its downsides, which may make it difficult and harmful for certain people to follow this plan for a long period of time.
+Even if this diet is believed by some people to potentially treat certain was created for medical conditions, you should keep in mind that it is quite restrictive and limiting.
+Before introducing this diet into your daily regimen, please consult a dietitian.